ChristianCornelis/Forum-Messaging-System/a4/readme.txt

         -For example, if the user entered 'cars, trucks' when prompted for streams, an error would occur due to a space being present
         -If the user entered nothing in the streams input, an appropriate error message would be outputted.
-        -Correct input would be as follows: 'cars,trucks,vans'
+        -Correct input would be as follows: 'cars,trucks,vans' -If the users table does not exist, and the user tries to remove themselves from a stream, an error message will be outputted that will contain an error from mySQL as well

 Post program:
 -If the user tries to post to a stream that DOES NOT EXIST, then an error message will be outputted telling the user to use the addauthor program before adding to the stream